 Note: Even if the lease does not require the landlord's permission to sublet, it is to the tenants benefit to communicate and work things out with the landlord.

 Option A: The landlord terminates the old lease.
-A new lease is signed by the remaining tenants and the new tenant, along with the landlord.
+A new lease with the landlord is signed by the remaining tenants and the new tenant.
 The departing tenant has no further liability for rent.
-The landlord returns the security deposit, less damages, to the old tenants.
+The landlord returns the security deposit, less damages, to all the original tenants.
 The landlord collects a new deposit from the remaining tenants and the new tenant.
 This alternative may be the clearest arrangement.
 However, few landlords do this, as it involves substantial work on the landlord's part.

-Option B: The landlord amends the existing lease, adding the new tenant's name and removing the departing tenant's name.
+Option B: The landlord amends the existing lease, removing the departing tenant's name and adding the new tenant's name.
 The departing tenant has no further liability for rent.
 The new tenant pays the departing tenant an amount of money equal to the departing tenant's security deposit.
 The new tenant now assumes all liabilities of the departed tenant, including liability for previous damages.
 The landlord will then owe any security deposit refund to the new, rather than the departed, roommate.
 This transaction should be documented in writing in an agreement signed by old roommates, the new roommate, and the landlord.

 Option C: The departing tenant sublets to the new tenant.
 The departing tenant remains on the lease and is liable for all lease obligations for the remainder of the lease term.
 Below are some examples of ways in which this option could look for the involved parties.

 The new tenant signs a sublease agreement and pays the deposit to the original departing tenant who retains the deposit.
 In this case, the landlord retains the original tenant's security deposit.
 When this option is taken the original tenant remains liable for all rent and damages until the end of the lease term.
-If the new tenant does not pay the rent, the other roommates and the landlord can look to the original tenant for the payment.
-Due to "Joint and Several Liability", the landlord can also look to the other residing tenants for the balance of the monies owed.
+If the new tenant does not pay the rent, the other roommates and the landlord can hold the original tenant responsible for the payment.
+Due to "Joint and Several Liability," the landlord can also hold the other residing tenants responsible for monies owed.
 At the end of the lease term the landlord returns the deposits, less any damages, to the original tenant and the original tenant returns the deposit, less any damages, to the new

-Option D: A hybrid or combination of the above options and/or other agreements worked out between the parties (e.g. departing tenant subsidizing the new tenants rent, the departing tenant pays a fee to the remaining tenants with the agreement that they will secure a new roommate.)
+Option D: A hybrid or combination of the above options and/or other agreements that can be worked out among the parties (e.g... departing tenant subsidizes the new tenant's rent, the departing tenant pays a fee to the remaining tenants with the agreement that they will secure a new roommate, etc.).

 It is wise to investigate these options with the landlord at the point of signing the lease and then to specify in the roommate agreement exactly which procedure will be used if a roommate needs to move.